clay-boy/python-p4v3-flask-sqlalchemy-lab-1/README.md

-Add a `__repr__` method to return a string that formats the attributes id, magnitude, location, and year as a comma-separated sequence as shown:
+Add a `__repr__` method to return a string that formats the attributes id, magnitude, location, and year as a comma-separated sequence as shown: explain the self.id or self.phone what is the self for
 ```text
 <Earthquake 1, 9.5, Chile, 1960>
 ```